-Fellowship-Trained: Orthopaedic Sports Medicine, University of Iowa, Iowa City, IA
+Fellowship-Trained: Orthopedic Sports Medicine, University of Iowa, Iowa City, IA

-Residency: Orthopaedic Surgery, University of Texas Medical Branch, Galveston, TX
+Residency: Orthopedic Surgery, University of Texas Medical Branch, Galveston, TX

 MD: University of Iowa College of Medicine, Iowa City, IA

-Member: American Board of Orthopaedic Surgeons, Iowa Medical Society, Iowa Orthopaedic Society, Cerro Gordo County Medical Society, Veterans of Foreign Wars
+Member: American Board of Orthopedic Surgeons, Iowa Medical Society, Iowa Orthopedic Society, Cerro Gordo County Medical Society, Veterans of Foreign Wars

-“I found orthopaedics to be the most fascinating area of medicine.
-I like the mechanical and human performance aspects of orthopaedics.
+“I found orthopedics to be the most fascinating area of medicine.
+I like the mechanical and human performance aspects of orthopedics.
 I like that there are constant innovations to improve patient outcomes.